 and you want this to be taken into account.

 A Good Cause application should be submitted within 1 week of the date of the affected exam.
 Don’t wait until you get the results and then try and submit Good Cause.

 You should inform your Head of School that you will be absent or that you believe your performance was affected.
 Please speak to a member of staff if you are at all uncertain whether your situation can be considered as Good Cause.

-You will need to provide evidence of Good Cause e.g. a doctor’s note.
+You will usually need to provide evidence of Good Cause – for example, a doctor’s note.

-If you have any queries regarding the above information, please either drop into the Advice Centre between 11.30 – 4 Monday – Friday, or email us at email@example.com.
+If you have any queries regarding the above information, please contact the SRC Advice Centre.